 On quiet paths, you can experience nature in all its tranquility – the rustling leaves, the rushing rivers, and the clear mountain air invite you to pause.
 Hiking and biking now become more conscious experiences.
 Many trails remain easily accessible, the light falls softer, the views are far-reaching, and the phrase "pleasure hiking" reveals its origins.

-The side valleys are an ideal place to enjoy the autumnal colors and tranquility.
-In the Sertigtal, the striking mountains and the waterfall at the very back of the valley are particularly appealing.
-In the Dischmatal, you'll find longer tours with rest stops at various SAC huts.
-Or you can opt for a leisurely ride in a horse-drawn carriage.
-In Klosters, the Alps Novai, Garfiun, and Pardenn beckon, where you can take a relaxing stroll or enjoy extended hikes.
+The side valleys are ideal places to enjoy the vibrant autumn colors and tranquility.
+In the Sertig Valley, the striking mountains and the waterfall at the very end of the valley are particularly appealing.
+In the Dischma Valley, you'll find longer hikes with breaks at various Swiss Alpine Club (SAC) huts.
+Or you can opt for a leisurely horse-drawn carriage ride.
+In Klosters, the alpine pastures of Novai, Garfiun, and Pardenn beckon, where you can enjoy relaxed strolls or extended hikes.

 The mountain railways in Davos Klosters continue to operate well into October, opening up autumnal moments of enjoyment above the valleys.
 Whether for a hike or simply to enjoy the view, huts at the top invite you to rest with their rustic ambiance and homey atmosphere.
 Particularly worthwhile are the Hubelhütte on the Rinerhorn, with its panoramic views and South Tyrolean specialties, or the Pischa Mäderbeiz, which is open year-round and offers cozy breaks with regional classics such as fondue and raclette.